HOME > DESSERTS > PASTRIES & TARTS

-You will love these traditional Spanish fried desserts, usually eaten with hot chocolate sauce.
+You will love these traditional Spanish pastries, usually eaten with hot chocolate sauce.
 These are simple just coated with caster sugar scented with vanilla and they are as good as the one with sauce.

 The best thing about churros is that you need only basic ingredients you already have at home, so you can make them at any time.

 How to make cinnamon churros

 Making the dough for churros is easy.
 All you need is WATER, BUTTER, PLAIN FLOUR, BAKING POWDER and EGGS.
 Also prepare piping bag with star tip - necessary for shaping churros.

 - First place water, cubed butter and salt into medium saucepan.
 Remove from the heat, then stir in flour with baking powder, return to the low heat and beat with a wooden spoon until the dough start to pull away from the sides of the saucepan.
 Remove from the heat, then add eggs, one at a time.

 - Now, it's time for frying churros.
 Fill a medium saucepan with sunflower oil (2 - 3cm deep) and heat the oil.
 Spoon the batter into a piping bag with a open star tip.
 Now, start to pipe churros into the oil.

 - Start to pipe churros into the oil, pipe 4-5 long strips directly into the oil, cutting off each strip with small knife.
 Otherwise, you can pipe strips on the dusted tray lined with baking paper then transfer the using a slotted spoon into the oil.
 Be careful with hot oil.
 Fry churros for 2 - 3 minutes until golden and crispy then transfer to the plate lined with kitchen paper to drain.

 Top tips for making perfect churros

 - Be sure that the oil is at the right temperature - it should be heated to around 170°C (338°F).
 Drop a small piece of the dough in the oil and if it start to sizzle immediately, the oil is ready for frying.
 If it turns brown quickly, the oil is too hot.
 In this case reduce the temperature and wait until it's ready.